anyscale/templates/templates/endpoints_v2/CustomModels.md

 engine_config:
   # Model id - this is a RayLLM id
   model_id: mosaicml/mpt-7b-instruct
   # Id of the model on Hugging Face Hub.
-Can also be a disk path.
 Defaults to model_id if not specified.
   hf_model_id: mosaicml/mpt-7b-instruct
   # vLLM keyword arguments passed when constructing the model.
   engine_kwargs: